top of page

 What takes place during a Lodge meeting?

-Why does Masonry employ symbols?
+Why does Masonry examine symbols?

 Is Freemasonry considered a sect?